jamesbuckett/aws-cloud-practitioner-essentials/04-fourth-time-block.md

 <br>

 ## Quiz (10 Minutes)
-* Quiz on Module 6
+* Quiz on Module 6 - Security

 *End of Section*